 Lisa Fernandez, UCLA softball (1990 to 1993): A three-time winner of softball’s Honda Award, Fernandez became the first in her sport to win the Broderick Cup in 1993, given to the most outstanding collegiate female athlete in all sports.
 A four-time, first-team All-American led the Bruins to national titles in ’90 and ’92, plus runner-up finishes in ’91 an d’93.
 The Pac-10 Player of the Year her final three years, she posted a 93-7 record with a 0.22 earned run average, 784 strike outs and 74 shutouts.
 The Long Beach native from St. Joseph’s High also garnished three Olympic gold medals, in the 1996, 2000 and 2004 Summer Games.

-Andre Ethier, Los Angeles Dodgers outfielder (2006 to 2017): A two-time NL All Star had exactly 4,800 at bats in 12 seasons, where he collected a Gold Glove and Silver Slugger along the way.
-His top offensive season: 2009 when he hit 31 homers, 42 doubles, drove in 106, scored 92 times and played 160 games, finishing sixth in NL MVP voting.
+Andre Ethier, Los Angeles Dodgers outfielder (2006 to 2017): A two-time NL All Star had a Gold Glove and Silver Slugger in his 12 seasons.
+His top offensive year — 2009, when he hit 31 homers, 42 doubles, drove in 106, scored 92 times and played 160 games, finishing sixth in NL MVP voting.
 In Game 7 of the 2017 World Series against the Astros, he drove in the only run for the team in a 5-1 series-ending loss with a sixth-inning single.
 In doing so, he set a Dodgers franchise record by appearing in 51 career post-season contests.
+Ethier came to the Dodgers from Oakland in a December, 2005 trade for Milton Bradley and Antonio Perez and was the first Dodger to have 30 doubles in seven straight seasons.

 Have you heard this story: